 Below is a short film made by Canon in 2005 with Jerry Lampen, Ziv Koren, Peter DeJong, and I.

 The VII Foundation is an independent charitable and education non-profit organization registered in New York that was conceived by Gary Knight and Ron Haviv in 2001 when they co-founded the VII Photo Agency.
 The Association is registered as a US based 501C3.

-The VII Association has a broad remit to support, initiate and participate in projects that concern environmental, social, health and human rights issues with an ambition to effect change and seek solutions through communication and education.
+The VII Foundation has a broad remit to support, initiate and participate in projects that concern environmental, social, health and human rights issues with an ambition to effect change and seek solutions through communication and education.

 In 2006, foreign correspondent Charles Sennott and I met for the first time in Afghanistan on assignment for the Boston Globe.

 I had spent the previous five years building VII but was looking for a new challenge.
-Charlie was on a high after a yearlong fellowship at Harvard and figuring out how to re-engage with journalism.
+Charlie was on a high after a year long fellowship at Harvard and figuring out how to re-engage with journalism.
 To cut a long story short, I encouraged him to create his own media business, and he encouraged me to apply for a fellowship at Harvard.
 I went to Harvard in 2009.
 Charlie co-founded the GlobalPost the same year.
 In 2011, we created with a brilliant (and tech-savvy) young journalist, Kevin Grant, the Boston-based GroundTruth Project, a registered media and education nonprofit, which is now based at National Public Radio's WGBH.
 Generously funded by the Bake Family Trust, the Ford Foundation, the Kaiser Foundation, the Henry Luce Foundation, and the Galloway Family Foundation, The GroundTruth Project is dedicated to training a new generation of international correspondents and to adding increased knowledge and understanding on issues of social justice, including human rights, freedom of expression, emerging democracies, the environment, religious affairs, and global health.
 I am a Board member of the GroundTruth Project from 2011 to the summer of 2017.